A person who tells anecdotes in a skillful and amusing way; a storyteller; a narrator

 3. What work should be expected of me when I hire a personal life story writer?

-No work at all.
-If a life story writer expects you to fill out pages and pages of interview questions by hand, you have found the wrong writer.
+Hardly any work at all.
+If a life story writer expects you to fill out pages and pages of interview questions, you have found the wrong writer.
 At Raconteur, we handle every detail of the process.
-All you have to do is verbally answer interview questions about your life story during your in-person interviews.
+All you have to do is verbally answer interview questions about your life story during your interviews and then review the manuscript once we have written it.
 There is no further effort on your part.

 4. How long should it take?

-When you hire a life story writer to write your memoir, you should only be expected to be involved in the interview phase, lasting about one week or less.
+When you hire a life story writer to write your book, you should only be expected to be involved in the interview phase, lasting about one to two weeks, and the review phase.
 (If you are aiming for an above average, extensive life story book, then more interview time may be necessary.)
 At Raconteur, we conduct interviews in three-hour increments on consecutive days.
-After that, we spend one to three months writing your life story.
-The finished book is printed within about three months of the final interview.
+After that, we typically spend two to three months writing your life story.
+Once you review the manuscript and we internally review it multiple times, as well as design a completely custom book, the finished books are printed—usually about six months to a year after interviews.

 5. How do I know I will like the finished book?

-When hiring a memoir writer or biographer, make sure you have read excerpts of their writing.
+When hiring a memoir writer or biographer, make sure you have read excerpts of their writing or an entire book.
 Do you like the flow?
 The style?
 The order of events?
 If you are reading our portfolio, you will notice that each story is told from a distinct voice: that of the individual who is telling his or her life story.
-Do you like the readability of bespoke books?
-By reading samples of the writer’s work before hiring him or her, you will ensure your satisfaction with your own story.
+By reading samples of the writer’s work before hiring him or her, you will ensure your satisfaction with your own story when it’s portrayed in a similar style.

 6. How much should it cost?

 Cost depends on interview and writing time involved, travel expenses, and design fees.
-50-page books should cost considerably less than 100-page books or 150-page books.
+Books containing 75 pages should cost considerably less than 125-page books or 200-page books.
 Considering that a tremendous amount of time will go into the creation of your life story book (usually 100 to 300 hours at Raconteur), be weary of low prices.
-If you receive a price quote that seems incredibly low, then do extra research on the writer to be sure that the deal isn’t too good to be true, resulting in a poor product or no product at all.
+If you receive a quote that seems incredibly low, then do extra research on the writer to be sure that the deal isn’t too good to be true, resulting in a poor product or no product at all.